pactus-project/pactus.org/website/_i18n/zh/user-guides/become-to-validators/index.md

   {% alert_end %}
   ![Finished Wizard]({{ site.url }}/user-guides/become-to-validators/finish-wizard.png)

-- Now that your node is initialized, you need to keep it running on your system to synchronize with the blockchain.
+- Now that your node is initialized, you need to keep it running on your system to synchronize with the blockchain
 ![Node information]({{ site.url }}/user-guides/become-to-validators/node-info.png)

   - Working directory: The path to the Pactus node configuration directory.
   - Network: The current network your node is connected to (default is mainnet).
   - Network ID: A specific identifier for your node within the network.
   - Connections: The current inbound or outbound connections established by your node.
   - Moniker: Your node's name on the P2P network, which can be set or changed in the Pactus configuration file located at `{user home}/pactus/config.toml`.
   - Reachability: Your node's status within the network.
   - Last block height: The height of the last block synced on your node.
   - Last block time: The timestamp of the last block synced on your node.
   - Number of blocks left: The remaining number of blocks to be synced by your node.
   - Sync Progress: A progress bar indicating the synchronization progress of blocks.
-  - [Committee]( {{ site.baseurl }}/learn/consensus/committee/ ){:target="_blank"} size: The number of committee validators responsible for validating or proposing blocks.
+  - [Committee]( {{ site.baseurl }}/learn/consensus/committee/ ){:target="_blank"} size: The number of committee
+  validators responsible for validating or proposing blocks.
   - In committee now: Indicates whether your node is currently part of the committee.
 If yes, please keep your node running to earn rewards by proposing blocks.

-- On this page, you can view your validators and rewards addresses.
+- On this page, you can view your validators and rewards addresses
 ![wallets]({{ site.url }}/user-guides/become-to-validators/wallets.png)

   - Address: Here you can view the validators and rewards addresses.